Skip to main content

 The rooming house operator must make sure your room is reasonably clean on the day you are due to move in.
 If it is not, you don’t have to move in until it is reasonably clean.
 The rooming house operator should credit you for rent you have paid until the room is reasonably clean or until you move in.
 We generally recommend that you don’t refuse to move in over minor issues, such as dusty curtains or a dead cockroach.

-If the room is not reasonably clean you should let the rooming house operator know immediately and in writing.
-You could say that if it is not cleaned within a certain time, you will apply to VCAT for an order that the rooming house operator cleans the room and pays you compensation for the delay.
-Or you could say that if the room is not cleaned within a certain time, you will clean it yourself and then apply to VCAT for compensation for your time, cleaning products and inconvenience.
+If the room is not reasonably clean, you should let the rooming house operator know immediately and in writing.
+You could say that if it is not cleaned within a certain time, you will apply to Rental Dispute Resolution Victoria (RDRV) to get the rooming house operator to clean it and pay you compensation for the delay.
+Or that you will clean it yourself and then apply to RDRV for compensation for your time, cleaning products and inconvenience.

 Take before-and-after photos of any cleaning, log your time and activities, and keep receipts for any cleaning products or services you needed to clean the room.